 Official says shark bites 2 men on Great Barrier Reef

-CANBERRA, Australia (AP) — An ambulance official says a shark has seriously injured two men on Australia's Great Barrier Reef.
+CANBERRA, Australia (AP) — A shark seriously injured two men on Tuesday on Australia's Great Barrier Reef, an ambulance official said.

-Queensland state Ambulance Service spokeswoman to Mel Mangan says the injured men were brought by boat on Tuesday from the Whitsunday Islands to the mainland town of Airlie Beach where paramedics were waiting for them.
+The injured men were brought by boat from the Whitsunday Islands to the mainland town of Airlie Beach where paramedics were waiting for them, Queensland state Ambulance Service spokeswoman to Mel Mangan said.

+"Two male patients suffered serious lower limb injuries as the result of a shark bite," Mangan said.

-She says they ae expected to be flown by helicopter south to a hospital in the city of Mackay.
+They were expected to be flown by helicopter south to a hospital in the city of Mackay, she said.

 Mangan did not know how the men came to be bitten by the shark.